Passionate about our vision to create a disability confident Australia, our people are flexible, collaborative, open minded and focused on results.

 Amber holds a BComm in Management and Marketing and DipLang in Indonesian from the University of Melbourne.

-Tom joined AND as the Dignified Access Lead in September 2022.
+Tom joined the Australian Network on Disability (AND) as the Dignified Access Lead in September 2022.

 He has a degree in Social Psychology and is currently studying Disability and Access at Deakin University.